payloadcms/payload-3.0-demo/README.md

 1. Fire it up (`yarn dev`, `npm run dev`, `pnpm dev`, etc.)
 1. Visit https://localhost:3000 and log in with the user created within the config's `onInit` method

+### Follow along with breaking changes

+There is a possibility that we will make breaking changes before releasing the beta, and then the full stable version of Payload 3.0.

+**To follow along with breaking changes in advance of the full, stable release,** you can keep an eye on the [CHANGELOG.md](https://github.com/payloadcms/payload-3.0-alpha-demo/blob/main/CHANGELOG.md).

 ### Technical details

 **The app folder**